Search Results for

 true if exceptions thrown by instances of prototype may be delayed until the instances' values are used by effectful instructions; otherwise, false.

-• Improve this Doc
+• Edit this page

 • View Source